mose247/3D-object-detection/README.md

 As expected, pixels corresponding to vehicles' roof or other high objects appear greenish.
 In contrast, highly reflective objects, as vehicles' rear lights or plates, take a more bluish color.
 Finally, the red channel is more intense near the LiDAR sensor, representing the fact that point density is inversely proportional to the range.

 ### Object Detection in BEV Image
 In this project, two pre-trained architectures are tested: Complex YOLOv4 and FPN ResNet18.
-Below, it is shown a qualitative comparison between the two models on the frame 171 of Sequence 1.
-As you can see, both model are able to detect the three on-road vehicles, while the two parked ones are missed.
-Still, this is a satisfactory result.
-Indeed, if we look at the camera image corresponding to the same frame, a significant par of the parked vehicles is occlouded from a sidewall, thus we cannot expect the LiDAR to detect them.
+Below, it is provided a qualitative comparison of these models using the frame 171 in Sequence 1.
+It is evident that both models successfully detect the three vehicles on the road, while the two parked vehicles go undetected.
+Nevertheless, this outcome can be considered satisfactory.
+This is because, upon examining the corresponding camera image for the same frame, a substantial portion of the parked vehicles is obscured by foreground objects, such as a wall and a tree.
+Consequently, it is unreasonable to expect them to appear clearly in the LiDAR Point-Cloud.

  BEV labels | YOLOv4 | FPN ResNet18 |
 :------------:|:----------:|:-----------: